 - Distribute leaflets and collect signatures for campaign postcards to MPs;

-- Help put on film showings of the award-winning documentary BURNED. (trailer)
+- Help put on film showings of the award-winning documentary: Burned: are trees the new coal? (trailer)

 Below are just some of the reasons why we need to Scrap Subsidies for Burning Wood: